helaili/m2github/README.md

 Default status name are very long.
 You can create mappings in order to rename them.
 Mapping are configured in a JSON file. m2github looks for a file named ```m2github.json``` [(see sample in this repo)](./m2github.json) in the root of your project, but you can also provide a different name/path for the file with the ```-Dm2github.configFile``` parameter.

+This file allows also to specifiy status to omit (look for the *ignore* section of the sample configuration file).

 ## Result

 ![Alt text](/../screenshots/status.png?raw=true "GitHub Status from Maven")